Mormon fiction: Science fiction and fantasy

-LDS authors are well-represented among successful science fiction and fantasy authors.
+A number of LDS authors are successful science fiction and fantasy authors.
 Orson Scott Card was the first prominent LDS science fiction writer.
 He earned Hugo and Nebula Awards in 1986 and 1987 for his books Ender's Game and Speaker for the Dead.
 Also in the 1980s, Tracy Hickman helped to develop the gaming fiction genre, writing adventure models connected to TSR's Advanced Dungeons and Dragons and co-authoring Dragonlance novels with Margaret Weis.
 Stephenie Meyer, known for writing the Twilight series, wrote The Host, which was a New York Times bestseller for over a year.
 Brandon Sanderson, writer of epic fantasy, is another LDS author of New York Times bestsellers, including The Stormlight Archive.
 Sanderson has also written YA fantasy, including The Reckoners series of urban fantasy.
 Zenna Henderson, popular in the 1960s for her stories about "The People", was raised in an LDS family.
 According to Terryl Givens, science fiction works by Mormons commonly explore ideas "at the margins of conventional thinking", like life on other planets and apotheosis.
 According to Preston Hunter at adherents.com, a quarter of novels that won Hugo or Nebula awards had an LDS author or references to Latter-day Saints and Utah.